hazra-kerubo/Naive-Bayes-KNN-KMeans-/README.md

 Naive bayes
 Multi layer perceptron

-Defining metrics of success
+** metrics of success**

 Defining the metrics for success This study will be considered a success if:

-We get an accuracy score of at least 80% for our model We are able to obtain better metrics to assess our model We are able to plot auc curves and explain the results
+1)We get an accuracy score of at least 80% for our model 2)We are able to obtain better metrics to assess our model 3)We are able to plot auc curves and explain the results

+**Conclusions and recommendations**